What and How to Enjoy in Princes’ Islands of Istanbul?

 3. Hüseyin Rahmi Gürpınar House

-The house where Hüseyin Rahmi Gürpınar lived between 1912-1944 is used as a museum today.
+One of the architectural beauties, prince’s island Istanbul is the house where Hüseyin Rahmi Gürpınar lived between 1912-1944 is used as a museum today.
 The house, where some of the author’s books and personal belongings are on display, can be visited free of charge.

 1. Sait Faik Abasıyanık Museum